 In practice since 2005, Ashley has devoted her career to defending healthcare providers.
 In addition to her work representing hospital systems, assisted living facilities, and behavioral health centers, she has represented individual practitioners in a wide range of specialties including obstetrics and gynecology, neurosurgery, radiology, orthopedics, family practice, counseling, dentistry, nursing, cardiothoracic surgery, emergency medicine, internal medicine, psychology, physical therapy, interventional radiology, infectious disease, urology, anesthesia, nephrology, social work, and chiropractic medicine.

 Ashley understands healthcare providers, practice managers, and risk managers feel reassured when their attorney demonstrates a solid grasp of the medical and legal issues, strong analytical skills, common sense, and compassion.
-Ashley says, “I always aim to make my clients feel they are in good hands.
+Ashley says, “I always aim to make sure my clients feel they are in good hands.
 Maintaining good communication is essential to conveying that peace of mind.”
 Ashley welcomes questions and input from her clients and enjoys efficiently solving problems and providing guidance.

 Ashley brings her perspective as a litigator to healthcare compliance work.
 She has a long history of working closely with risk managers and administrative staff and frequently advises on issues ranging from consent, Board of Health Professions reporting obligations, patient termination, updating policies and procedures, and billing and audit investigations.

 University of Virginia, B.A.